Useful

 -

 Booking opens 1 month before departure.
-Click English top right.
-Ignore the KR Railpass booking page that appears and click 'Booking' at the top then select 'Book online'.
+Ignore the KR Railpass booking page that appears and click 'Rail tickets' at top left then 'Book online'.
 When buying tickets, UK travellers will find the UK listed as 'England', just bite your lip if you're Scottish, Welsh or from Northern Ireland...

 -